7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![SignerInfo authenticatedAttributes ASN Tree](Images/SignerInfoauthenticatedAttributesASNTree.jpg)

-`authenticatedAttributes` consists of some of *SEQUENCE*s  Each *SEQUENCE* itself consists of two fields: an *OBJECT IDENTIFIER* and a *SET*.
-The most important *SEQUENCE* is the one with starts with OID `1.2.840.113549.1.9.4` which specifies `messageDigest`.
-In *SET* field of that, exist and *OCTET STRING* which specifies a value which is digest of *contentInfo*.
-The value must be same with the hash we calculated  berfore in *contentInfo* section.
+`authenticatedAttributes` contains multiple *SEQUENCE* elements.
+Each *SEQUENCE* consists of two fields: an *OBJECT IDENTIFIER* and a *SET*.
+The most critical *SEQUENCE* starts with OID `1.2.840.113549.1.9.4`, which indicates the `messageDigest`.
+Within this *SET* field, there is an *OCTET STRING* specifying a digest value derived from `contentInfo`.
+This value must match the hash calculated previously in the `contentInfo` section.

-Here the value is `E2FEB6E31C9B40CF9C326922FFD690CB17ABDEA3E06F27766888CD36F4515785`.
-Please go back to the *contentInfo* section and checks is same. 😁
+The value here is `E2FEB6E31C9B40CF9C326922FFD690CB17ABDEA3E06F27766888CD36F4515785`.
+Please refer to the `contentInfo` section and confirm it matches. 😁

-Here is the step three (and final step) of creating the message must be signed.
-This section contains `contentInfo` which itself contains PE image hash.
-So, calculating hash of `authenticatedAttributes` is a good choice for signing.
+This is step three (the final step) of creating the message to be signed.
+This section includes `contentInfo`, which contains the PE image hash.
+Therefore, calculating the hash of `authenticatedAttributes` is recommended for signing.
 But how?

-`authenticatedAttributes` is a little bit tricky.
-According to RFC, the tag of this field must be change from `[0] IMPLICIT OPTIONAL` (`0xA0`) to `SET` (`0x31`) and then calculating the hash.
-So:
+`authenticatedAttributes` requires careful handling.
+According to the RFC, the tag of this field must be changed from `[0] IMPLICIT OPTIONAL` (`0xA0`) to `SET` (`0x31`) before calculating the hash, as shown below:

 `A0 81 AE ...
 63 6F 6D` -> `31 81 AE ...
 63 6F 6D`